Āyatana: Liberation

+masters is termed āyatana."'
+As such, they are also a "center of experience" or "mental home," in which our normal states of mind are abandoned and one relocates in the purified, liberated awareness of the jhanas.

 In post-canonical Pali texts

-The Vimuttimagga, the Visuddhimagga, and associated Pali commentaries and subcommentaries all contribute to traditional knowledge about the sense bases.
+The Vimuttimagga, the Visuddhimagga, and associated Pali commentaries and subcommentaries all contribute to traditional knowledge about the saḷāyatana.

 Understanding sense organs

 When the Buddha speaks of "understanding" the eye, ear, nose, tongue and body, what is meant?

 According to the first-century CE Sinhalese meditation manual, Vimuttimagga, the sense organs can be understood in terms of the object sensed, the consciousness aroused, the underlying "sensory matter," and an associated primary or derived element that is present "in excess."
 These characteristics are summarized in the table below.

 The compendious fifth-century CE Visuddhimagga provides similar descriptors, such as "the size of a mere louse's head" for the location of the eye's "sensitivity" (Pali: pasāda; also known as, "sentient organ, sense agency, sensitive surface"), and "in the place shaped like a goat's hoof" regarding the nose sensitivity (Vsm.
 XIV, 47–52).
 In addition, the Visuddhimagga describes the sense organs in terms of the following four factors: